rio-cloud/vite-rio-template/README.md

         },
     });
     ````
+- In case you use react-router v5, you might update the `history` package to min v5.3.0
 - Recommended: Adapt the project folder structure to the template folder structure.
 This will ensure that developers feel right at home when working with your project and other projects.